lucidrains/x-transformers/README.md

 Given <a href="https://ai.googleblog.com/2022/04/pathways-language-model-palm-scaling-to.html">PaLM</a>, the trend going forward may be to forgo absolute positional embedding (again, for causal transformers only), and add relative positional embeddings with RoPE, ALiBi, etc.

+Update: <a href="https://arxiv.org/abs/2305.19466">This paper</a> shows that in the absence of any engineered absolute or relative positional embeddings, decoders can generate implicit positions, and even length generalize better than solutions of the past.
+They were unaware of dynamic positional bias, however.

 ```python
 import torch
 from x_transformers import TransformerWrapper, Decoder